alissatroiano/Dash/TESTING.md

 ### Navbar Test #1:
 - Visit the app in web browser.
-- Observe the navigation bar.
+- Visit the navigation menu.
-- Click on each link.
+- Click on each link that is currently displayed.
-- Verify each link directs the user to the correct HTML template.
+- Verify each link directs the user to the correct HTML template:
+    - Login
+    - Signup
+    - Home
+- Repeat steps 1-4 on mobile.
-- Repeat steps 1-4 on a tablet.
+- Repeat steps 1-4 on tablet.
 - Declare test 'passed'.

 ### Navbar Test #2 - `target=_blank`